apmuthu/FA24extensions/Extensions/api24/README.md

 ## API Quick Start

 # Just copy the files into the modules directory under a folder called "api" or anything you want.
 # Edit the file util.php and change the $company, $username and $password variables so you can test.
-Use it at your own risk, to provide login from another software you need to send X-COMPANY, X-USER and X-PASSWORD headers in the request and the API will use those credentials, if they're wrong you will get a nice message telling "Bad Login"
+Use it at your own risk, to provide login from another software you need to send X-COMPANY, X-USER and X-PASSWORD headers in the request and the API will use those credentials, if they're wrong you will get a nice message stating "Bad Login"
 # Try to access the API

 * To GET the Items Category List browse to: